The Prime Time of Your Life: Music video

-The controversial music video for the song was written and directed by Tony Gardner.
+The music video for the song was written and directed by Tony Gardner.
 The makeup effects work for the video was designed and created by Alterian, Inc. Gardner's then eleven-year-old daughter Brianna plays the main character, Melody, a young girl who is struggling with anorexia.

-At the video's start one can see a swiveling skull moving its jaw.
-The camera then zooms out revealing that it is a reflection in an eye.
-The eye blinks and one can see a head of a girl (Melody) watching television.
-Everyone on the television is shown as a living skeleton in various modes on different programs.
-Daft Punk makes a cameo appearance in the music video as skeletons being interviewed by a news station on the television.
+The video starts with a close-up of a swiveling skull moving its jaw, which zooms out to reveal it is a reflection in the eye of a young girl (Melody) watching television.
+Everyone on the television is shown as a living skeleton in different programs.
+Daft Punk makes a cameo appearance in the music video as silver and gold skeletons being interviewed on the news.

 Melody walks over to her dresser and looks at several photographs.
 She sees her parents, who are also living skeletons, triggering flashbacks revealing a necklace of some importance.
-She then looks at a picture of herself (in which she is not a skeleton and appears overweight) playing jump-rope with her friends who are skeletons.
-Melody goes into the bathroom where she is seen in the mirror with a poster of a skeletal rendition of Britney Spears (the cover image of her greatest hits album) being seen in the reflection.
-Melody proceeds to take off the necklace and lays it on the sink, then opens a drawer where she discovers a razor blade.
+She then looks at a picture of herself, in which she appears overweight, playing jump rope with some skeletons.
+Melody goes into the bathroom, where she is seen in the mirror with a poster of a skeletal rendition of Britney Spears (the cover image of her greatest hits album) being seen in the reflection.
+Melody proceeds to take off the necklace and lays it on the sink, then opens a drawer where she grabs a razor blade.
+Melody cuts and tears off the skin from her upper body, exposing muscle and tissue (no blood appears).
+She stares at herself in the mirror and gets flashbacks of her life, then collapses.
+Melody's parents, who are not skeletons, find their daughter lying motionless on the bathroom floor.

-She then begins cutting on her right hand with the blade (no blood appears).
-With her other hand she pulls the skin off her right hand.
-In the next shot she begins to cut the skin around her face, then proceeds to tear off the skin so that her head, torso and arms are skinless.
-She stares at herself in the mirror, and gets flashbacks of her life, then faints (and presumably dies).

-Melody's parents, who do not appear as skeletons, find their daughter lying on the bathroom floor (the viewer can only see her legs).
-The camera then shows the photos on the dresser again but this time everyone appears normal.
-The picture of the girl with her friends is also different, and the girl is not overweight.
-In the final shot of the video Melody is shown on the television, as a skeleton, waving at two skeletons holding a jump-rope.
-She then runs toward them before the television turns off.
+The camera pans out to show the photos on the dresser again, but everyone appears normal.
+The picture of Melody playing jump rope is also different, and she is not overweight.
+The video ends with Melody on the television, as a skeleton, about to play jump rope with two other skeletons, before the television turns off.

 The music video was included with the CD and DVD version of the album Musique Vol. 1 1993–2005.